Cr4O13/gci-docs/docs/control model spec.md

 A control to be based on this model must provide to the 'new' constructor
 - a map function to map inputs to triggers
 - a list of responders for the different input triggers
+- a subtype field
-- a class attribute
+- a label field
-- a id.label attribute
+- a action field
-- a handler specific to the control and may provide
+and may provide
+- a log attribute
 - additional events to log in the handler
+- a handler specific to the control